pearu/callseq/README.md

 # callseq
-CallSeq is a function/method calling sequence recording tool
+CallSeq is a functions calling sequence recording tool.

-CallSeq is a tool that allows recording the calling sequence of functions or method calls during an application runtime.
-The basic workflow of using CallSeq is as follows:
+CallSeq is a tool that allows recording the calling sequence of function or method calls while running an application.

+## Motivation

+Imagine joining a project that develops/maintains a C++ based software that code base has a size of couple of thousands or more files where many of these can have ten thousand or more lines of C++ code and your task is to extend the software with a new feature or fix some nasty threading bugs.
+Getting acquinted with such huge code bases is clearly a daunting undertaking.
+Sometimes reading the code helps to resolve the problems while othertimes it will be insufficient or impractical.
+As a follow-up, running the code to follow the actual execution path can be helpful for getting acquinted with the internals of the software.
+In fact, this may also give hints what parts of the code one should pay attention the most to complete the given task.

+The CallSeq project provides tools that allow recording a calling sequence of functions (including class methods) while running an application.
+CallSeq implements the following workflow for debugging
+applications:

 1. Apply CallSeq hooks to the application sources.
 2. Compile and build the application.
-3. Running the application will record the function and method calls to CallSeq output file.
+3. Running the application will record the function and method and saves this information to a CallSeq output file.
-4. Analyze CallSeq output file and develop the application.
-Go to step 2.
+4. Analyze CallSeq output file.
+5. Develop the application and go back to step 2.
-5. Unapply CallSeq hooks to the application sources.
+5. Remove CallSeq hooks from the application sources.

-Currently, CallSeq can be applied to C++ based software that uses C++-17 or newer standard.
+Currently, CallSeq can be applied to C++ based software using C++-17 or newer standard.

+CallSeq should be considered as a complimentary tool to the existing set of debugging and program analysis tools.

 ## Example